-Add to that the relative cheapness of producing a documentary-style advertising campaign against a full-blown advert and you can quickly see why it has developed a firm foothold in the communications toolbox - and has become a favourite with supermarkets, banks and telcos.
+Add to that the relative cheapness of producing documentary-style branded content against a full-blown TV advert and you can quickly see why it has developed a firm foothold in the brand communications toolbox.

 Going with the long-flow

-The received wisdom in the age of social media tells us that everything needs to be quicker, shorter, snappier, squarer, that we lose audience attention after 2 minutes and that the first 7 seconds are critical.
-But this has much more to do with the platforms these messages are being consumed on rather than any real proven erosion of attention spans.
+The received wisdom in the age of social media tells us that everything needs to be quicker, shorter, snappier, squarer, that we lose audience attention after 2 minutes and that the first 7 seconds are critical to engagement.
+But this has much more to do with the platforms these messages are being consumed on, rather than any real proven erosion of attention spans.

 In fact, growing evidence tells us that while shorter content gets more eyeballs, longer form content gets more search engine results and social shares.
 In terms of real engagement, this is where the wheat gets sorted from the chaff.

 This is also being reflected in the market with more and more brands opting for longer form content to tell their stories, and more platforms enabling longer form content (classed as anything upwards of 8 minutes) to be shown.

 Even Instagram, the pioneers of the 15 second video, are now pivoting towards long form video.
 Last summer Instagram released IGTV, a new app for watching up to an hour of YouTube-style video content.